pauldmccarthy/fsleyes-props/README.rst

 <http://http://sphinx-doc.org/>`_.
 You can build the API documentation by
 running::

-    pip install -r requirements-dev.txt
-    python setup.py doc
+    sphinx-build doc html

-The HTML documentation will be generated and saved in the ``doc/html/`` directory.
+The HTML documentation will be generated and saved in the ``html/`` directory.